beckernick/wikipedia_pageviews/README.md

 # wikipedia_pageviews
-The Election's Effect on Candidate's Wikipedia Page Views
+The Election's Effect on Candidates's Wikipedia Page Views